Looking for more information on applying to our Audiovisual, Digital or Partnership streams? Check out our frequently

 How much does the Rocket Fund typically invest?
 Is there a cap on investment requests?

 The Rocket Fund invests on a project-by-project basis and does not have a “standard” investment level.
 Investments are based on the financial needs of the production, budget, recoupment potential and the reasonability of the request.
 All investment applications must be supported with documentation that clearly demonstrates a program’s merit.
 High dollar or percentage-of-budget investment requests must clearly outline the recoupment potential in addition to providing a compelling reason for the larger investment amount.
 There is no cap on investment requests, but we encourage Producers to reach out to the Rocket Fund for direction prior to submitting applications for higher investments.

-What is a discoverability plan?
+What is an Audience Development Plan?
 How is that different from a marketing strategy?

-A discoverability plan addresses how your target audience is going to discover your program, and outlines your strategy to build an audience and promote your program to that audience.
+An Audience Development Plan is your discoverability plan and addresses how your target audience is going to discover your program.
+It outlines your strategy to build an audience and promote your program to that audience.
 A marketing strategy addresses how you will market your program to potential buyers (i.e. Canadian and International broadcasters and distributors), and the promotional plan that will spread awareness of your program to the buyers.
-For additional information on creating a discoverability plan, please reference our Discoverability Plan Toolkit.
+For additional information on creating an Audience Development Plan, please reference the Audience Development Plan Template and the Shaw Rocket Fund Guide to Audience Success.
+The Shaw Rocket Fund requires a Comprehensive Plan to be submitted with your application.
+A Preliminary Plan is referenced in the Audience Development Plan Template, but it is not required for our Fund.

 I want to apply to the Rocket Fund for funding for my web series.
 Do I apply through the Audiovisual Stream or Digital Stream?

 As an audiovisual production, the web series application should come through the Audiovisual Stream.
 The Digital Stream is reserved for the digital content that is associated with your audiovisual production (i.e. a companion website, online games or apps).